 Addiction was never the problem to be solved.
 It was the signal flare of something much deeper — trauma that had never been recognized, let alone healed.

-When I finally entered treatment that addressed mental health and addiction together, something shifted that hadn't shifted before.
-It gave me space to dig — to research obsessively, to follow the evidence wherever it led, and to finally understand why I couldn't "just stop."
-My nervous system was doing precisely what it had been built to do.
-It was surviving.
+When I finally entered treatment that addressed mental health and addiction together, something shifted.
+My nervous system was doing exactly what it had been built to do — it was surviving.
 The problem was that surviving and living had stopped being the same thing a very long time ago.
+The pieces weren't poetic metaphors.
+They were measurable, biological truths.
+And what infuriated me most wasn't what had happened to me.
+It was that it was explainable — and no one had explained it.

 Traumatized people chronically feel unsafe inside their bodies: The past is alive in the form of gnawing interior discomfort.
 Their bodies are constantly bombarded by visceral warning signs … they learn to hide from themselves.